lamberta/devkit-doc/guide/game-walkthrough.md

 # Game Walk-Through

-*Whack That Mole!* is a basic, non-trivial game built using the Game Closure SDK.
+*Whack That Mole!* is a basic, non-trivial, game built using the Game Closure SDK.
 The [source code](https://github.com/gameclosure/whack-that-mole) is available and in this guide we'll step through it to see how the components of the Game Closure SDK fit together.